-Where Are Procter and Gamble Products Made?
+Where Are Procter & Gamble Products Made?

 From the niche markets for candles and soap came many other products, such as VapoRub, Pampers, nylon toothbrushes, synthetic detergent, and beyond.